 Take Your Horse’s Vital Signs

 If your horse should ever become ill or injured, it’s important to have a baseline of his regular vital signs to compare his readings to.
+Warp Training Australia has a great first aids course.
 Take your horse’s respiration rate, temperature, and heart rate.
 Record them in a book or a chart which you keep in an accessible place in the barn – possibly in your horse’s first-aid kit.

 Check Your Saddle Fit